-The income limits above are the same for your 2020 federal income taxes.
+The income limits above apply to your 2020 taxes, which you file in early 2021.
 The limits were lower before 2018 and were raised because of changes from the 2017 tax reform.

-Once your income supasses the limits, the CTC begins to phase out and eventually you do not qualify at all.
+Once your income surpasses the limits, the CTC begins to phase out and eventually you do not qualify at all.
 There is a worksheet in the IRS instructions of Form 1040 to help you determine your exact credit amount.
 In general, joint filers can still claim a partial credit if their income is less than $80,000 (per child) more than the limit.
 A taxpayer with another filing status can get a partial child tax credit if their income is less than $40,000 (per child) over the limit.
 For example, a single filer with two qualifying children can likely still claim a partial credit if their income is less than $280,000.

 You can claim the child tax credit directly on your Form 1040.
-For 2020 taxes, which you need to file by Tax Day in 2021, the child tax credit is on line 13a.
+For 2020 taxes, which you need to file by Tax Day in 2021, the child tax credit is on line 19.
 If you need more time to file your taxes, you can apply for a six-month tax extension.

 There are a few other forms you may need to complete before you can claim the CTC.
 These forms help determine your modified adjusted gross income, which you need to know before claiming the CTC: